mike-ward/mike-ward.github.io/_posts/2013-04-06-a-change-of-sorts.md

 ---
 layout: post
-title:  A Change of Sorts
+title: 'A Change of Sorts'
 ---
 “Who is the Mike Ward chap and what have you done with Blue Onion Software?”